RDIL/Crawley/README.md

-# OrganizeTheWeb
+# Crawly

-Crawler that sorts the web into different categories
+My attempt at a web crawler.